 The University of Houston has more than 600 community initiatives developed to address every aspect of life in Houston and beyond.
 Several departments from the College of Liberal Arts & Social Sciences sponsor projects and programs with community.
 CLASS is the largest college at UH and home to the most diverse assortments of programs and departments on campus.
 From African American Studies to World Cultures and Literatures you'll find projects from free lectures and workshops to clothing and canned food drives.

 Each department in CLASS has developed a commitment to the communities associated with their fields of study as well as the city of Houston and surrounding areas.
-As a special project of The Office of Educational Technology's CLASS Web Services, this section of the CLASS website will highlight community involvement from CLASS.

 Community Outreach Events

 Hobby Center for Public Policy Pet Food Drive

 The Hobby Center for Public Policy (HCPP) is organizing a pet food drive to benefit AniMeals.
 AniMeals on Wheels is a program benefiting clients of Meals on Wheels for Greater Houston, which provides home-delivered meals to more than 3,600 homebound seniors.

 Dry cat and dog food donations are being accepted from April 1-16 at the following locations: